adlansoon/JsonParser/README.md

 # JsonParser
 This .NET Core console application is written with C#.

+Basically, the Newtonsoft.json library is used to read the JSON content and LINQ is used to reorganized the data into object lists.
+To achieve data normalised form, the easiest and most efficient way is to utilize the table outer join approach.
+The LINQ does have the functionality to do outer join between lists.
+This solution basically is developed based on these 2 concepts.

 Usage: .\JsonParser.exe "sample.json" ".\test\test.table"

 By supplying a JSON that consist of Item, Batter and Topping: